- 1 OVERVIEW

 - 3 UNDERSTANDING AND UTILIZING ROOM EQUIPMENT IN THE INTERVENTIONAL RADIOLOGY SUITE

-- 5 BASIC PREP AT THE START OF A CASE
+- 6 BASIC PREP PRIOR TO THE START OF A CASE

-- 8 APPLYING DRESSINGS AT THE END OF A CASE
+- 10 CLOSING ACCESS SITES/SECURING DEVICES/APPLYING DRESSINGS AT THE END OF A CASE

 This page is dedicated to serving as a primer for trainees that are new to the field of interventional radiology (IR).
 The content on this page can be found throughout the interventional radiology section of this website, however it is also organized here for the sake of convenience.
 While this page aims to serve as a good primer there are other established resources for IR that complement the content of stepwards.com.